Comparisons & Evaluations

 Pubnub’s starter plan

-Although the Starter Plan makes it somewhat easier for newcomers to get started with PubNub, the main drawback still remains.
+Although the Starter Plan makes it easier for teams to get started with PubNub, the primary consideration remains the same.

 Pricing comparison: Pubnub vs CometChat